brittanywalker/TevenStudios/README.md

 This will open up the localhost in your default browser.
 Here you can view and go about the functionality developed by TevenStudios.

-You can login using an email that exists in the database.
-This should navigate you to the Admin's functionality.
-Here you can add more users, and assign them their roles.
-If you add a user with an alternative role and email, you can log out and login using their credentials.
-This should take you to the new user's appropriate pages.
+You can log in using your Google Account email.
+This email must be in the database.
+To check this follow the instructions in the section above regarding _Users in the database_.

+If your role in the database is an **Administrator**, following login you will be redirected to the Admin page.
+Here you can add, edit and delete users of the system.
+You can assign them roles, budgets, and managers.
+You can edit their emails.

+If you login with the email of an **Employee**, you will be redirected to a page where you can view your budget, see your past requests and pending requests.
+You can also lodge a request here to your manager for the expenditure.

+If you login with the email of a **Manager**, you will also have access to the **Employee** page described above.
+On top of this, there is a tab that redirects you to Manager page.
+Here you can view your employees along with their respective budget and requests.
+The manager can approve and decline these requests here.